Managing material issues

 - Clicks has an extensive store network and plans to open 25 to 30 new stores each year, expanding to 900 stores in South Africa in the long term.

-- Continued expansion of the pharmacy network with the long-term plan to open pharmacies in all Clicks stores in South Africa.
+- Continued expansion of the pharmacy network with the long-term plan to open dispensaries in all Clicks stores in South Africa.

-- Continued recruitment of new members to the Clicks ClubCard.
+- Continued recruitment of new members to the Clicks ClubCard and the Clicks mobile app.

-- Ongoing improvements in pricing, product offer and customer service.
+- Ongoing improvements in pricing, product offer (store and online) and customer service.

 - Healthcare legislative and regulatory changes introduced by the Department of Health (DoH), SA Pharmacy Council (SAPC) and SA Health Products Regulatory Authority (SAHPRA) could impact on Clicks’ and UPD’s turnover and margins.